fralik/rundata-net/docs/getting-started/user_guide.rst

 From left to right and from top to bottom:

 #.
-List of inscriptions with information about amount of inscriptions.
+List of inscriptions with numerical information about search results.

 #.
 Main display.